 7. Stay committed to strengthening intimacy throughout your relationship.

 Both the person that you are and the person that you’re with today will change—in fact, the person that you were and the person that they were when you met are probably already different today.
 We all grow and change throughout our lives, and our relationships grow and evolve, too.
-So stay committed to strengthening your relationship and exploring new channels of intimacy.
+Stay committed to strengthening your relationship and exploring new channels of intimacy.
 You can learn more about this in Pat Love’s book, “The Truth About Love.”

 8. Take care of your own well-being.